XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2020/how-to-use-page-layers---xmpro-app-designer.md

 # How To Use Page Layers - XMPRO App Designer
 {% embed url="https://www.youtube.com/watch?v=fEBspO3Vl2k" %}

 Learn how to use page layers to modify elements on your XMPRO app pages.

 Need help with creating your XMPRO apps?
 Send an email to support@xmpro.com

-Go to https://xmpro.com if you want to...
+Go to [https://xmpro.com](https://xmpro.com) if you want to learn more about how you can build real-time applications with our Event Intelligence Platform.
 <details>
-<summary>Transcript</summary>Learn how to use page layers to modify elements on your XMPRO app pages.

-Need help with creating your XMPRO apps?
-Send an email to support@xmpro.com

-Go to https://xmpro.com if you want to... hello and welcome to another training
+<summary>Transcript</summary>hello and welcome to another training

 video from Exim Pro today we'll be